wanggrun/Learning-Feature-Pyramids/README.md

 + Training script:
 ```
+# Use the ImageNet classification model as pretrained model.
+# Because ImageNet has 1,000 categories while voc only has 21 categories, we must first fix all the parameters except the last layer including 21 channels.
+We only train the last layer for adaption.
+# Then we finetune all the parameters.
 python resnet-msc-voc-aspp.py   --gpu 0,1,2,3,4,5,6,7  --load ../train_log_trainval/imagenet-resnet-d101-trainval/model-1187596  --data_format NHWC  -d 101  --mode resnet --log_dir onlyval  --data  /media/SSD/wyang/datase
 ```